Plaza Quilicura metro station

-Plaza Quilicura is an underground metro station and the northern terminal station of Line 3 of the Santiago Metro network, in Santiago, Chile.
-It is an underground, preceded by Lo Cruzat station on Line 3.
-It is located at the intersection of Manuel Antonio Matta Avenue with Bernardo O'Higgins Avenues.
+Plaza Quilicura is an underground metro station and the northern terminal of Line 3 of the Santiago Metro network, in Santiago, Chile.
+It is located underground and is preceded by Lo Cruzat station on Line 3.
+The station sits at the intersection of Manuel Antonio Matta Avenue and Bernardo O'Higgins Avenue.

-The station was opened on 25 September, 2023 as part of the inaugural section of the extension of Line 3 from Plaza Quilicura to Los Libertadores.
+The station was opened on 25 September 2023 as part of the inaugural section of the Line 3 extension from Plaza Quilicura to Los Libertadores.

 Etymology

-Its name is due to the fact that it is located near the Plaza de Armas of Quilicura.
+Its name comes from its located near the Plaza de Armas of Quilicura.

-On December 10, 2021, a vote was held in which residents of the commune participated, who had to define - from three available options - the pictogram that identifies the station: in two of them a work of indigenous pottery is presented, which refers to the archaeological finds that occurred in the works of the station and that correspond to the Aconcagua and Inca cultures; The rescued objects were delivered to the National Museum of Natural History.
-The third option, the winning one, represents a view of the commune's Plaza de Armas.
+On December 10, 2021, a vote was held in which residents of the commune participated to choose, from three available options, the pictogram that would identify the station.
+Two of the options featured a work of indigenous pottery, referencing the archaeological finds uncovered during the station’s construction, that correspond to the Aconcagua and Inca cultures; the recovered objects were delivered to the National Museum of Natural History.
+The third option, which won, represents a view of the commune's Plaza de Armas.